alexiiko/tennis-tournament-application/README.md

-# 🎾 Tennis Tournament API 🚀
+# 🎾 Tennis Tournament Application 🚀
-This is the unofficial API for retrieving relevant tournament data of tennis tournaments in Germany.
+This is the unofficial application for signing up to tennis tournaments in Germany.

 > [!WARNING]
-> The API is under active development and may be buggy.
+> The application currently is under active development!

-## ⚙️ How It Works
-🚀 Using the pyautogui library, the data_getter.py script automates the process step by step:

-🌐 1.
-The script launches a web browser and navigates to the tournament platform.
-🔍 2.
-It searches for all tournaments in the specific age class and scrolls through each of them.
-📋 3.
-The script copies the details of each specific tournament and stores them in variables.
-📂 4.
-The extracted data is structured and returned in JSON format.

-## 📖 How to Use
-> [!NOTE]
-> Have the latest python version installed.

-1. Open a directory with a terminal.
-2. Run `python -m venv .` in the directory.
-3. Clone the repository into the directory.
-5. Run `source Scripts/activate`.
-5. Run `pip install -r src/requirements.txt`.
-6. Run the main file with `python data_getter.py`.
-> [!CAUTION]
-> When running there is a possibility that the coordinates of the elements don't align with your screen.
-This could lead into pressing `enter` at the wrong time.

 ## 💡 Motivation 💡
 🔍 The current platforms for searching tournaments lack efficiency and have poor usability.